- There are approximately 64,000 new thyroid cancers diagnosed in the United States annually

 Very importantly, in patients with a diagnosis of papillary thyroid cancer who also have thyroiditis, their antibodies to thyroglobulin directly bind to thyroglobulin, and make the blood level of thyroglobulin appear to be zero (because the antibodies are clumped with the thyroglobulin protein and then not detected in the blood test).

 Whenever the marker thyroglobulin is checked in the blood, the antibody to thyroglobulin must also be measured.
 If the antibody to thyroglobulin is detected, measuring thyroglobulin in the blood is not an effective marker in patients with a diagnosis of papillary thyroid cancer.
+Some providers will monitor thyroglobulin antibody levels and develop concerns when these antibody levels increase as well.
+Monitoring antibody levels is not an exact science and at times can be misleading in patients with a diagnosis of papillary thyroid cancer.

 Other Blood Tests

 You might have other blood tests as well.
-For example, if you are scheduled for papillary thyroid surgery, tests will be done to check your blood cell counts, to look for bleeding disorders, and to check the function of your liver and kidneys.
+For example, if you are scheduled for papillary thyroid cancer surgery, tests will be done to check your blood cell counts, to look for bleeding disorders, and to check the function of your liver and kidneys.

 Vocal cord exam (laryngoscopy)